 Is homeopathy safe?

-Homeopathic remedies have been
+Homeopathic remedies have

-Some critics of homeopathy believe that there is so little active
+Some critics of homeopathy believe that there is so little

-of the substance but because you are thinking it is effective (placebo effect).
+because of the substance but because you are thinking it is effective (placebo effect).

 It is important to tell your medical doctor if